Skip to Main Content

 Some Precautions When Using AI

-• Free AI tools will only be able to source from information found on the open web, thus the outputs will be missing relevant information from pay-walled content
+• Free AI tools will only be able to source from information found on the open web, thus the outputs will be missing relevant information from pay-walled content.
+(Note: there is ongoing litigation in the courts regarding some AI companies allowing their AI tools to ingest copyrighted material and whether this is allowable under the fair-use doctrine of copyright law).

 Creative Commons License